Muellerson/hestiacp-python-templates/README.md

 mv nginx/* /usr/local/hestia/data/templates/web/nginx/
 ```

 4. In the "Webpanel" go to "Web" and "Edit Domain" do you want to change.
-Unter Advanced Options Select:
+Under Advanced Options Select:

 - Web TemplateAPACHE2: Django_app
 - Backend Template PHP-FPM: no-php